 Upon power-up, the VCC regulator sources current into the capacitor connected to the VCC pin.
-The recommended capacitance range for the VCC capacitor is 1.0 $\mu$ F to 47 $\mu$ F and is recommended to be at least 10 times greater than CBST value.
-When operating with a VIN voltage less than 6 V, the value of VCC capacitor should be 4.7 $\mu$ F or greater.
+TI recommends a capacitance range for the VCC capacitor of 1 $\mu$ F to 47 $\mu$ F, and capacitance is recommended to be at least 10 times greater than CBST value.
+When operating with a VIN voltage less than 6 V, the value of VCC capacitor must be 4.7 μF or greater.

-The internal power dissipation of the LM25122 device can be reduced by supplying VCC from an external supply.
+The internal power dissipation of the LM5122 device can be reduced by supplying VCC from an external supply.
 If an external VCC bias supply exists and the voltage is greater than 9 V and below 14.5 V. The external VCC bias supply can be applied to the VCC pin directly through a diode, as shown in Figure 17.

 Figure 17.
-External Bias Supply when 9 V<VEXT<14.5 V
+External Bias Supply when 9 V < VEXT< 14.5 V